Mets starting pitcher Sean Manaea reacts after closing out the...

 On the cusp of clinching again, the Mets are approaching a feat achieved by none of their predecessors: celebrating at Citi Field.

-Sixteen years into this ballpark’s life, through a rebuild and the Five Aces and a pandemic and a change in team ownership, no version of the Mets has done what every club wants to do, form a mob on the field, deck the halls in sheets of plastic and pop bottles — in their own stadium, in front of their own fans.
+Sixteen years into this ballpark’s life, through a rebuild and the Five Aces and a pandemic and the change in team ownership, no version of the Mets has done what every club wants to do, form a mob on the field, deck the halls in sheets of plastic and pop bottles — in their own stadium, in front of their own fans.

-They can end it in Game 4, which is 5 p.m.
+That means they can end it in Game 4, which is 5 p.m.
 Wednesday.
 Mets lefthander Jose Quintana will pitch opposite Phillies lefthander Ranger Suarez.

 If needed, Game 5 would be Friday in Philadelphia.

+He started off iffy.
 The top of the first featured batted balls of greater than 106 mph by each of three hitters: Kyle Schwarber, Trea Turner and Bryce Harper.
 But all were right at defenders for outs.

 SUBSCRIBE